 There’s a scene where she turns off the music during one of her catering jobs in a venerated hip-hop artist’s home in hopes that he will love her style and give her the magic elevator ride to stardom.
 She slides him her demo.

 “You ain’t no artist.
 You a culture vulture who ain’t got a clue who is you is.”

 It’s at this moment, the audience stops cheering on Patricia and looks at the bigger picture.
 Even when she kills it during a performance and she doesn’t win, that’s okay.
 She gracefully accepts the experience and validation in every crowd’s overwhelmingly positive reception.

-She’s a skilled rapper, despite being a woman and not the “ideal American” physique.
-In the end, she gets the exposure she truly wants.
+She’s a skilled rapper, and in the end, she gets the exposure she truly wants.